andreilazanu/airfoil_v1/README.md

 [<img src="https://assets.signaloid.io/add-to-signaloid-cloud-logo-light-v6.svg#gh-light-mode-only" alt="[Add to signaloid.io]" height="30">](https://signaloid.io/repositories?connect=<your repository URL here>#gh-light-mode-only)
 ```

-Next, go to the repository's Github page and click on the “Add to signaloid.io” button.
 ### Implementation
 The program is implemented in C. The uncertainties in the measurements of the variables are taken into account using the `UxHw` library implemented in the `uxhw.h` header file.
 ### Numerical values and uncertainties